Sanjeev435/MyJavaPractiseSets/src/main/resources/Effective Java Notes/Classes and Interfaces.md

 * Immutable objects make great building blocks for other objects, whether mutable or immutable.

-* Immutable objects provide failure atomicity for free (Item 76).
+* Immutable objects provide failure atomicity for free.
 Their state never changes, so there is no possibility of a temporary inconsistency.

 * The major disadvantage of immutable classes is that they require a separate object for each distinct value.